 I continually develop my practice and have explored the area of Hanna Somatic Movement.
 Somatic movement aims to reduce Sensory Motor Amnesia (our bodies ability to make sensory and motor connections from the brain) in our bodies, which in turn allows the body to return to normal patterns of movement, reduce habitual patterns of movement which are causing our bodies pain.
 I add elements of Somatic movements into my classes.

 Other training includes working with people with osteoporosis, hypermobilty and scoliosis.
+I am trained to teach PIlates for Cyclists, Runners and Golfers.

 As well as teaching people Nordic Walking, as a British Nordic Walking Instructor, I am also involved in a Nordic Walking Group for people living with Parkinson's.